 In cases where an offence is committed on or near a boundary (or possibly in two or more counties), the jurisdictional provisions in Sections 2 and 3 of the Magistrates Courts Act 1980 apply.

-ACPO have issued separate guidance to police forces covering strategic and tactical considerations.
+NPCC (formally ACPO) has issued separate guidance to police forces covering strategic and tactical considerations.
 They have indicated that an appropriate reaction to policing hunts may well be evidence gathering, either by the police or in statement form from members of the public, to identify offences and offenders with a view to subsequent action, whether by summons or arrest.
 It is important that there is liaison between CPS Areas and individual police forces to discuss what will happen at the local level and to emphasise the Directors Guidance on Charging.

 Section 8 of the Hunting Act sets out the powers of search and seizure.
 These powers can be used where a constable reasonably suspects that a suspect is committing or has committed an offence under this Act.
 Under the Act, there is no power where a suspect is about to commit an offence or may commit an offence in the future as the section is worded to cover current and past activity only.

-In summary, a constable may search without a warrant any suspect, and any "vehicle, animal or other thing". if the constable reasonably believes that evidence of an offence under the Act is likely to be found sections 8 (2) and (3).
+In summary, a constable may search, without a warrant, any suspect and any "vehicle, animal or other thing" if the constable reasonably believes that evidence of an offence under the Act is likely to be found sections 8 (2) and (3).

 In addition a constable has the power to detain a "vehicle, animal or other thing" if it may be used as evidence or be the subject of a forfeiture order under section 9 of the Act.

 Section 8 (5) provides the power of entry to land, premises other than a dwelling, and a vehicle for the purposes of a search.
 There is no equivalent power for the purpose of effecting an arrest under the Act.